Clean-Hands/cs-comps/bandit.md

 `chmod 700 sshkey.private`
 `ssh -i ./sshkey.private ssh://bandit17@bandit.labs.overthewire.org:2220`

+`ssh`-ing with a key rather than a password (and also some permissions practice)

 # Level 18
 `diff passwords.new passwords.old`
 `cat passwords.new | grep x2gLTTjFwMOhQ8oWNbMN362QKxfRqGlO` (make sure which one is in `passwords.new`)
 `x2gLTTjFwMOhQ8oWNbMN362QKxfRqGlO`

+practicing with `diff`